aime20cdd/project2_continuous_control/Report.md

 ## Learning Algorithm

-The chosen algorithm implemented is Deep Deterministic Policy Gradient (DDPG).
-This algorithm can be thought of as an Actor-Critic agent, or a DQN agent for continuous spaces.
-A key feature is the use of a batch normalization layer in each network, this helped both networks deal with the high dimensional continuous state space.
+The chosen algorithm implemented is Multi-Agent Deep Deterministic Policy Gradient (MADDPG).
+This algorithm extends the DDPG algorithm for use in Multi-Agent problems.
+Each agent gets it's own Actor/Critic Networks that it trains.

-State Space: 33
+State Space: 24
-Action Space: 4
+Action Space: 2

 Actor Architecture (States to Actions):
   1. Linear Layer (33 -> 128, ReLU Activation)